 If you know what’s good for you, you’ll stay on Cedar Point Beach awhile.
 If you get hit with some cannot-sit-still vibes, there’s cornhole and beach volleyball.
 For even more action, zoom along the shore in a rented waverunner or fly above it with a parasailing adventure.

-And, new for 2019, CP is putting on Frontier Festival, an immersive Old West, sunflower-inspired street festival with local artisans, kids’ crafts and games, continuous live entertainment and wild food and drink.
+In 2022, the popular Frontier Festival is also returning—and it remains an immersive Old West, sunflower-inspired street festival with local artisans, kids’ crafts and games, continuous live entertainment and wild food and drink.

-Twilight at CP signals your open invite to a pretty dope party — complete with nighttime antics, pyrotechnics and plenty of food and bev to go around.
-That’s when the CP team heats things up with Cedar Point Nights, featuring glow-in-the-dark dance parties, nightly concerts, a dreamtime bash at the silent disco and some space to chill out with firepits along the beachfront.
+Twilight at CP signals your open invite to a pretty great party — complete with nighttime antics, pyrotechnics and plenty of food and bev to go around.
+From July 29-August 21, the CP team heats things up with Cedar Point Nights, featuring glow-in-the-dark dance parties, games and some space to chill out with firepits along the beachfront.

-Ready to relax?
-Puh-lease.
-Sometimes the best cure for too-much-work syndrome is to shoot through a tube of water at tremendous speed.
-Cedar Point Shores Waterpark’s got you covered.
-Located right on Cedar Point’s property, take a summer day to slide-slide-slippety-slide through 18 acres of thrills and spills like the six-story test of bravery that is Point Plummet.
-Or, just squeeze yourself into your donut-shaped tube and take a few laps around Runaway Rapids, an action-packed alternative to the lazy river concept.
+Sometimes the best cure for a busy work schedule is to shoot through a tube of water at tremendous speed.
+Cedar Point Shores Waterpark has you covered.
+Located right on Cedar Point’s property, take a summer day to slide through 18 acres of thrills and spills like the six-story test of bravery that is Point Plummet.
+Or simply squeeze yourself into your donut-shaped tube and take a few laps around Runaway Rapids, an action-packed alternative to the lazy river concept.

-I mean, we can’t forget about the park itself, can we?
+All of these activities don't overshadow the actual Cedar Point park itself.
 Sure, there’s more to do here than roller coasters, but those roller coasters happen to be among the best in the world.
 After all, this is what you’ve been training for.

 For many, staying at Cedar Point begins and ends with the recently renovated Hotel Breakers, a classic beachfront resort with waterfront views; popular restaurants like TOMO Hibachi Grill; indoor and outdoor pools; and all the other amenities you would expect at a world-class beach resort.